 In addition to 24 years of clinical practice, Dr. Hoffman has over 14 years of academic experience having lectured in the field of Psychology and Behavioral Sciences from 2002 to 2014 in various faculty appointments including, the University of Pittsburgh at Greensburg, Duquesne University, and the Community College of Westmoreland County.
 He has been an evaluator in the Family Court Systems in Pennsylvania for over 15 years, where he has been certified as an expert psychological witness providing consultation in forensic court cases.
 Most recently, Dr. Hoffman currently lectures internationally as he maintains an adjunct professor position at United Methodist University, Bishop Innis Graduate School of Theology, in Monrovia, Liberia.

-Richard graduated with honors from the University of Pittsburgh in 1997 with a Bachelor of Science degree in Psychology, and in 1999, attained a Master’s degree in Counseling from California University of Pennsylvania.
+Dr. Hoffman graduated with honors from the University of Pittsburgh in 1997 with a Bachelor of Science degree in Psychology, and in 1999, obtained a Master’s degree in Counseling from California University of Pennsylvania.
 He earned his Doctorate in Counseling from Duquesne University in Pittsburgh, Pennsylvania in 2006.

 Specialty areas include but are not limited to treating clinical depression, generalized anxiety, specific phobias, complex trauma, and obsessive compulsive disorders.
 Dr. Hoffman also treats eating disorders and addictive behaviors of all kinds including substance abuse and dependency.
 He is an expert in Group Therapy and Marital and Family Therapy.

-Dr. Hoffman lives in Greensburg with his wife and three children.
-They are members of the Charter Oak United Methodist Church and serve as volunteers in the youth and small group ministries.
+Dr. Hoffman lives in Greensburg with his wife, Renaye and their grown family of 24 years.
+They are members of Charter Oak Church and serve as volunteers in the youth and small group ministries.